DarkNinjaX20/DarkNinjaX20/content/pages/index.md

       - type: FeaturedItem
         title: '100'
         subtitle: when he hits 100
-        text: >
+        text: >+
-          Once DarkNinjaX accumulates 100 subscribers on his channel, he plans to celebrate this milestone by revealing his voice and face to his audience.
-This event will offer fans a chance to connect with him more personally, and he hopes to share his excitement and gratitude for their support.
+          <div style="text-align: center">Once DarkNinjaX accumulates 100
+          subscribers on his channel, he plans to celebrate this milestone by revealing his voice and face to his audience.
+This event will offer fans a chance to connect with him more personally, and he hopes to share his excitement and gratitude for their support.</div>

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark